-- Gain appreciation and a practical understanding of the composition and make up of a rail vehicle. - Gain understanding of the processes involved in project and maintenance planning. - Understand design issues within new build and refurbishment. - Understand the interactions involved for successful supply chain management. - Participate and document different engineering and fabrication techniques. - Document the different cultures, attitudes and philosophies between maintenance depots and new build/main works. - Use the opportunity to study one of more vehicle systems in circumstances when components are more than usually accessible.
+- Use the opportunity to study one or more vehicle systems in circumstances when components are readily accessible. - Gain understanding of the processes involved in overhaul and maintenance planning. - Evaluate the life cycle of Rolling Stock major components. - Compare scheduled or planned maintenance vs condition based maintenance practice. - Understand the interactions involved for successful supply chain management. - Participate and document different engineering and fabrication techniques. - Document the different cultures, attitudes and philosophies between maintenance depots and new build/main works.

-Engineering Design (10 - 15 weeks)
+Engineering Design and Development (10 - 15 weeks)